 ICANN evaluated our applications according to the Applicant Guidebook in 2012, awarding them perfect scores.
 Importantly, ICANN's Geographic Names Panel determined that “AMAZON” is not a geographic name that is prohibited or that requires governmental approval, and the ICANN-commissioned legal expert (a French law professor) concluded that Brazil and Peru had no legally recognized right under “international, or even regional or national law” to the name “amazon.”
 Nonetheless, the governments of Brazil and Peru submitted an Early Warning regarding our applications.
 In 2013, ICANN’s Governmental Advisory Committee (GAC) issued advice that our applications should not proceed.
 ICANN’s Board of Directors accepted this advice in 2014.

-Since 2012, we have actively pursued a dialogue with Brazil, Peru and the Organización del Tratado de Cooperación Amazónica (OTCA), making clear our desire to seek a mutually agreeable solution.
-We proposed to support a future gTLD to represent the region using the geographic terms of the regions, including .AMAZONIA, .AMAZONICA or .AMAZONAS.
+Since 2012, we have actively pursued a dialogue with Brazil, Peru and the Amazon Cooperative Treaty Organization (ACTO), making clear our desire to seek a mutually agreeable solution that would allow us to use these TLDs while also protecting the culture and heritage of the regions.
+In 2012, we offered to support a future gTLD to represent the region using the geographic terms of the regions, including .AMAZONIA, .AMAZONICA or .AMAZONAS.
 We also offered to not use certain domain names at the second level that could cause confusion or touch on national sensitivities, based on the guidance of relevant governments.
-And while the governments have declined these offers, we stand by our binding commitment from our July 4, 2013 Public Interest Commitment (PIC) to the .AMAZON applications, which pledged to respect the region’s history and cultural identity.
+The governments declined these offers.

-In response to the IRP findings, the ICANN Board Recently directed its Board Accountability Mechanisms Committee (BAMC) to review and consider those findings, providing options for the Board to consider in addressing the Panel's recommendation.
+In response to the IRP findings, on September 23, 2017, the ICANN Board directed its Board Accountability Mechanisms Committee (BAMC) to review and consider those findings, providing options for the Board to consider in addressing the Panel's recommendation.